 This guide covers both variants you'll see in FitCraft: the supported camel (hands on lower back, great for building thoracic mobility and confidence) and the full camel (hands to heels, the full expression of the pose).
 Plus the mistakes that turn a chest-opening stretch into a lower back problem, and how to progress safely from one to the other.

-Camel pose muscles targeted diagram showing erector spinae, rhomboids, and glutes strengthened with hip flexors, quadriceps, and chest stretched
+Camel pose muscles activated: erector spinae, rhomboids, mid and lower trapezius, and glutes work isometrically to support the backbend while the rectus abdominis, hip flexors, quadriceps, pectorals, and anterior deltoids are stretched

-Camel pose muscles targeted: back extensors and glutes do the work, while hip flexors, quads, abs, and chest get a deep stretch.
+Camel pose muscles targeted: back extensors and glutes work isometrically to hold the backbend, while the hip flexors, quads, abdominals, and chest receive a deep stretch across the entire front body.

 How to Do Camel Pose (Step-by-Step)

-4. Reach for your heels (or stay with hands on back).
 If you have enough extension and your hips are still directly over your knees, release one hand at a time and reach for your heels.
 If your hips shift behind your knees when you reach, you're not ready for this version yet.
 Stay with hands on your lower back.
-That's not a consolation prize.
-That's camel pose.
+That's still camel pose.
 The hands-to-heels version just adds depth.

-5. Hold, breathe, and exit with control.
 Hold for 30-60 seconds.
 Keep pressing your hips forward over your knees and lifting through your sternum.
 Breathe steadily.
 Let your head drop back only if your neck feels comfortable.
 To come out, bring your hands back to your lower back, engage your core, and lead with your chest as you rise on an inhale.
 Never jerk up.
-Always follow with child's pose for a few breaths.

 Get this exercise in a personalized workout